Episcopal Student Fellowship (ESF)

 Chi Alpha is a spirit-empowered, multi-ethnic community of prayer, worship, fellowship, discipleship, and mission equipping students to fulfill their purpose in God’s global plan.
 Everyone is welcome at our weekly School of Prayer, small group Bible studies, and worship and social events.
 Wherever you are on your faith journey, we would love to have you be a part of the Chi Alpha family.

 The Circle is a ministry organization designed for students who belong to a nature-based religion–this can extend from Wicca and New Age Spiritualism to Buddhism and Hinduism.
-Any religion that has an affinity with nature respect or worship is welcome, as well as those just curious about the beliefs.
+Any religion that has an affinity with nature-respect or worship is welcome, as well as those just curious about the beliefs.
 The club serves as a supportive forum to speak about the issues that we face in everyday life.
-Meetings are usually held once a month.
+Meetings are usually held once a month and are student-initiated and student-led.

 Email The Circle